-The Information Search Process (ISP) is a six step process to help you save time and keep you organized through all phases of any research assignment.
+Following the six step Information Search Process (ISP) will save time and keep you organized through all phases of any research assignment.

-You will need an active CCC library card to access these databases from off-campus.
+An active library card is required to access NoodleTools from off-campus.